Bottom trawling, scallop dredging and Danish seining are destructive fishing methods that have been taking place in the Hauraki Gulf for decades.

 Urgent action is needed

-The Hauraki Gulf Fisheries Plan aimed at “revitalising” the ailing park is now out for public consultation (to 3 March 2023).
+The Hauraki Gulf Fisheries Plan aimed at “revitalising” the ailing park was recently out for public consultation (submissions closed 3 March 2023).

 The draft plan will allow these destructive techniques to continue indefinitely.
 It is an attempt to avoid doing anything that would change the way commercial fishing operates.